wayfair-incubator/pygitops/README.md

     "github.com",
 )

-# Clone the repository to the local filesystem
+# Clone the repository to the local filesystem (updating the repo if it is already present)
 repo: Repo = get_updated_repo(
     repo_url, Path("some-clone-dir" / repo_name)
 )